 The Center for Nanophotonics conducts research and development on manipulation of photons-electrons in nano-scale materials for innovative photonic devices and emerging technologies.
 The Center’s research areas cover a broad spectrum, ranging from basic to applied, and dealing with state-of-the-art nano-scale material synthesis, fundamental physics, device fabrication and testing.

 In particular, our research is dedicated to the advancement of III-nitride wide bandgap semiconductors (BN, GaN, AlN, AlGaN, InGaN, and InAlGaN).
-These semiconductors are recognized as a very important technological material system for the fabrication of optoelectronic devices operating in the blue and UV spectral regions and electronic devices capable of operating under high power and high temperature conditions.
+These materials have contributed on the grandest scale to many technological advances including UV/blue/green/white LEDs, solid-state lighting, UV/blue/green laser diodes, UV/visible detectors, and high temperature/power transistors.
 Our group’s concentration areas are epitaxial growth, micro- and nano-structure and device fabrication, and fundamental optical and transport investigations.
 We have pioneered the developments of the following emerging technologies:

 - InGaN photoelectrochemical cells for hydrogen generation and energy storage;

-- Our group’s contributions to the advancement of science also include the development of an unprecedented DUV picosecond time-resolve photoluminescence spectroscopy system for probing fundamental properties of excitons and free carriers and their dynamics in a wide range of nano-scale materials;
+- Our group’s contributions to the advancement of science also include the development of the very first DUV picosecond time-resolve photoluminescence spectroscopy system (from 3 mm to 195 nm) for probing fundamental properties of excitons and free carriers and their dynamics in a wide range of nano-scale materials;

 Find out more about our research at our Research Areas page.